Keeping Your Dog Safe

-Fireworks can be stressful for your pets.
-Here's some tips on how to make it a bit less stressful.
+Fireworks can be terrifying for your pets.
+Here are some tips on how to make it a bit less stressful.

 Keep pets inside: Give your dog extra exercise during the day and allow it to go to the toilet before securing it inside

 Block all exits: Especially for cats – make sure all cat doors are locked and your cat is inside before dark.